Victor DeRenzi

 Victor DeRenzi (born 1949) is an American and Italian conductor.
-He is currently the artistic director and principal conductor of the Sarasota Opera.
+He was the artistic director and principal conductor of the Sarasota Opera from 1982–2026.

 Early life

 Victor DeRenzi was born and raised in the New York City borough of Staten Island.
 His father, Nicholas, was a dock worker; his mother, Maria, was a housewife.
 While in elementary school, encouraged by one of his teachers, DeRenzi saw his first opera, La forza del destino at a small company on Staten Island.
 DeRenzi was immediately taken with the art form.
 Following that performance of Forza, he appeared as a supernumerary, sang in the local opera chorus and conducted the offstage music for a performance of Tosca in the New York area.

 DeRenzi graduated from Curtis High School on Staten Island where he played the bassoon and double bass.
 He continued onto Queen's College in New York and majored in music theory.

 Career

 Beginnings

 DeRenzi made his professional debut in New York City in 1969, where he conducted performances of Lucia di Lammermoor and various other operas.
 In a short period of time, he became an established musical name in New York City; conducting opera, choral music and symphonic works.
 He made his New York City Opera debut at Lincoln Center in 1978 where he conducted six productions as well as being associated with the Lyric Opera of Chicago, New Orleans Opera, and Opera Theatre of St. Louis, among others.
 Internationally, he was a guest conductor in the Canary Islands and Hong Kong as well as in Nice, Edmonton, Quebec City, Winnipeg, Hamilton, and L'Opera du Montreal, before dedicating his career to building Sarasota Opera.